 Wainwright, Molina make history, then lead Cards over Brews

+ST. LOUIS (AP) — The cheers began for Adam Wainwright and Yadier Molina as they walked in from the bullpen before the game, the St. Louis fans standing to salute them for all they’d accomplished together.

+After the final out in a 4-1 victory over Milwaukee on Wednesday night, it was time for the Cardinals to shower the record-making duo with a clubhouse celebration.

-Wainwright and Molina started together for the 325th time, the most ever by a pitcher-catcher duo in the majors.
+Wainwright and Molina started together for the 325th time, the most by a battery in major league history.
 The duo eclipsed the regular-season mark of 324 held by the Detroit Tigers pair of Mickey Lolich and Bill Freehan from 1963-1975.

-Wainwright and Molina received a standing ovation from the crowd at Busch Stadium as they walked from the bullpen to the dugout prior to the game.
+“Great feeling to be on top of that list,” Molina said.
+“And doing it with Waino, a great human being, it’s just amazing.”

-Towels with the No. 325 were given out to fans as they entered the ballpark.
+Towels with the No. 325 were given out to fans as they entered Busch Stadium, and the ovations and tributes kept coming.

-Wainwright opened the game with a first-pitch strike to Christian Yelich, who out of respect for the moment, made no attempt to swing at the offering.
+“The crowd was so awesome, making me get constant chills and tearing up,” Wainwright said.

+“Usually when I get to the dugout after warming up, I’m very laser-focused on my approach to first batter," he said.
+"But they were playing a video on the board and I thought, ‘you know, they’re probably not going to play any more cool videos while I’m pitching that I can really take in.’
+So, I might as well enjoy it for a minute.”

 Wainwright and Molina made their first start together on April 6, 2007, in Houston.
 Wainwright recorded a 4-2 win in that game -- the first of his 213 victories with Molina behind the plate.